Agami: Overview

-The city started as a compound for the elite class of Egypt in the 1950s.
-The city is a popular local tourist destination for middle-class Egyptians, famous for its turquoise waters.
+The city was first established as a compound for the elite class of Egypt in the 1950s.
+Nowadays, the city is a popular local tourist destination for middle-class Egyptians, famous for its turquoise waters.
 The city also has a number of monuments, including a French fort built during the French campaign in Egypt under Napoleon Bonaparte, and also has several watch towers built during the Ottoman era.

 The city was also a famous hunting spot in the early 1940s for hunting turtles, doves, and quails.

 Geography

 Location

-The city has flourished mainly for its relatively small distance from Alexandria and its location on the intersection of Cairo-Alexandria Desert Road and the North Coast road, which made it a favoured spot for vacationers in Egypt.
+The city has flourished mainly for its relatively small distance from central Alexandria and its favourable location on the intersection of the Cairo-Alexandria Desert Road and the North Coast road, which has made it a preferred spot for vacationers in Egypt.